 I know that many of you follow this blog check-in to receive recipes, DIY projects, and wellness tips.
 This story, admittedly, does not fit neatly into those categories.
 I don’t write most of my site content.
 I heavily rely on my writing team.
 Typically, I ask my daily contributors to write in the third person, remain impersonal, and share information without opinions.

 But this is personal.
-The murder of Iynaisha Shawntae Graham, a 16-year-old girl, is a clear signal that our country is in a crisis.
+The murder of Iynaisha Shawntae Graham, a 16-year-old girl, clearly signals that our country is in a crisis.
 She lived and died less than five miles from my home.
 Please note that I disabled the usual advertising within this article.
 The message is too serious for the interruption of Amazon ads.
 My goal is not to make money from this article, because I do not wish to profit from this tragedy.
 Instead, I want to sound the alarm to wake up people who are still sitting in the back of the classroom.